-Where an examiner holds more than one authorisation the National Authority may approve the reauthorisation subject to compliance with the table 'Combination of Examiner Authorisations,' below.
+Where an examiner holds more than one authorisation the National Authority may approve the reauthorisation subject to compliance with the table 'Combination of Examiner Authorizations,' below.

-The National Authority shall identify which of the authorisations held is to be used as the basis for observation.
+The Authority will identify which of the authorisations held is to be used as the basis for observation.
 Other authorisations held by that examiner may then be checked orally to ensure the examiner can demonstrate:

-- compliance with the required administration - knowledge of changes to JAR-FCL formats or requirements - standardisation with JAR-FCL and National examiner requirements

-A new authorisation cannot be added by oral check alone and is to be actioned as an initial authorisation.
+compliance with the required administration knowledge of changes to JAR-FCL formats or requirements standardisation with JAR-FCL and National examiner requirements A new authorisation cannot be added by stand alone and is to be auctioned as a separate authorisation, facing to an assessment if the following documented differences will be observed: